sinariazi/Bloom-Task2/README.md

 # Bloom-Task2
-Task: Find a neighbouring subarray of the given sum
+Find a neighbouring subarray of the given sum from a list of positive integers and show the range (start-index, length)  and member of SubArray